 - With the proper treatment to deal with morphine withdrawal, including a suitable morphine detox program, full recovery can be achieved

-If you or a loved one struggle with a substance use disorder, contact The Recovery Village Palm Beach today to speak with a representative about how addiction treatment can help.
+If you or a loved one struggle with a substance use disorder, contact The Recovery Village Palm Beach at Baptist Health today to speak with a representative about how addiction treatment can help.
 You deserve a healthier future, call today.